leftdevel/flux-scaffold/README.md

 * action: A single action method, e.g. "fetchAll".
 This will create an action method with that name inside the action creator file.

-* constant: A single constant name, e.g. "USERS_FETCH_ALL".
+* const: A single constant name, e.g. "USERS_FETCH_ALL".
 This will be referenced in the constant, action and store files.

 * api: Optional.
 No value required, you can invoke it just like "-api".
 This will tell the tool to also scaffold a